5 Funding Paths Every Commercial Real Estate Investor Should Explore

 Your relatives and friends, network of connections, networks of investors – you name it – all fall under this category.
 It might also be private businesses with past loan experience for real estate investors.

-Using this approach has the advantage of not requiring you to risk any collateral outside the property you purchase.
+Every commercial real estate investor should explore this approach as it has the advantage of not requiring you to risk any collateral outside the property you purchase.
 The property will guarantee your financing.

 Government-Backed Loans